novoda/spikes/drop-cap/README.md

 bigger size than the rest that follow.
 The formatting is such that the DropCap spans (drops down) to cover the few lines following the first.

+If there are not enough lines to wrap the `DropCap` then the style on the first character will default to the style of the copy text.
+This styling is to keep the text consist when a `DropCap` is not present.

 ## Adding to your project

 To start using this library, add these lines to the `build.gradle` of your project: